kanety/stimulus-splitter/README.md

 #### update-target

 By default the size of previous element adjacent with splitter is updated.
-If your container has fixed size, you can update both elements adjacent with the splitter using this option:
+If your container has fixed size, you can update both elements adjacent with the splitter:

 ```html
 <div data-controller="splitter" style="width: 100vw; height: 100vh;"